d-chambers/Detex/README.md

 Loading the mine's blast log we can see that all six blasts over the four days were successfully detected with no false detections.
-Note: the magnitude, latitude, longitude, and depth were not known so I simply use dummy values here.
+Note: the magnitude, latitude, longitude, and depth are not known so I simply use dummy values here.

     import pandas as pd